Adult Eating Disorder Treatment at Eating Recovery Center

 Adult women and men enter treatment at the appropriate level of care she or he needs.
 This determination is generally based on medical complications, acuity of the eating disorder symptoms and past treatment history.
 As patients move along the path of recovery, they can step-down among the levels of care within Eating Recovery Center’s comprehensive service offerings, including Inpatient, Residential, Partial Hospitalization, Intensive Outpatient and general Outpatient programming.
 Stepping down to levels of care with more autonomy helps patients protect their recovery as they reconnect with their lives outside of treatment by testing their skills while still in an environment of structure and support.

-Treatment in Eating Recovery Center’s adult programs are delivered using a Village model, which focuses on building a community in which people really know one another.
+Treatment in Eating Recovery Center’s adult programs are delivered using a Village model, in which the larger community of patients is divided into smaller communities that allow patients to get to know one another better.
 Within each Village, a small group of patients are assigned a psychiatrist, dietitian, primary therapist, family therapist, and nurse with whom they work, allowing staff to really understand the patient and drill down on their individual progress and goals.
-In the Village model, patients spend 70% of their day with their primary therapist, during which they engage in supported meals and individual, family and group therapy.
+In the Village model, patients interact with their primary therapists for both individual and group therapy and also for some supported meals.